ajufrancis/neutron-lan/software_defined_networking.md

 Single DVR IP address for every router
 --------------------------------------

+Note: this DVR architecture is not so good in a sense that packets need to go through two routers (the nearest dvr and Internet GW(HGW or another BBR) to reach the Internet.
+I'm going to study how to improve the architecture.
+I've got some hint from somebody at OpenStack Days Tokyo 2014.

 Assigning different default GW addresses to distributed routers for same subnet is not a good strategy.
 That makes the configuration complicated.